munzir/41-krang-sim-ach/README.md

     cd build
     sudo ./krang-sim-ach

 When the window is launched, press spacebar to start simulation.
 Press 'v' to get rid of the annoying lines on the simulation at body contact points.
 An example program that can interface with this simulation is found in repo [35-balancing](https://github.gatech.edu/WholeBodyControlAttempt1/35-balancing).
+You can press 'Esc' to kill the simulation window.

+To close the ach channels and somatic, follow the steps (assuming you are in 41-krang-sim-ach):

+    cd bash
+    sudo ./krang-sim-interface stop
+    sudo service somatic stop